hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - <span style="color: #bb6600;">File Inspection</span>: scan and inspect files for malicious content hosted on risky domains before those files are downloaded
   - URL blocking:
     - URL Reputation from 6 to 10
-    - able to go to some sites but other sites are not accessible due to an error: client computers do <span style="color: #bb6600;">not have the Cisco Umbrella Root CA certificate installed</span>
+    - scenario when implementing URL blocking using Cisco Umbrella the the users are able to go to some sites but other sites are not accessible due to an error: Client computers <span style="color: #bb6600;">do not have the Cisco Umbrella Root CA certificate installed.</span>
   - Block Page and Block Page Bypass features
     - present an SSL certificate to browsers that make connections to HTTPS sites
     - SSL certificate matches the requested site but will be signed by the Cisco Umbrella certificate authority (CA)